 Analysis Overview

-The final two sections of the paper feature an optimization-based design and sensivitiy study meant to showcase the capabilities of FloatingSE within the WISDEM framework.
+The final two sections of the paper feature an optimization-based design and sensitivity study meant to showcase the capabilities of FloatingSE within the WISDEM framework.
 The application features the conceptual design of three classical floating substructures with FloatingSE, guided only by design variable bounds and constraints.
 After showcasing the designs, a sensitivity study is conducted where the mass of the nacelle is parameterically changed, and the substructure designs re-optimized.
 The optimization problem formulation and solution methodology for the design and sensitivity studies is described in Section 4.
 The